 Other Long-Term Assets: During fiscal year 2023, NGMC capitalized implementation costs, in accordance with Accounting Standards Codification (ASC) 350-40, related to the development of internal-use software.
 These costs and the accumulated amortization are included in other long-term assets.
 The asset is amortized over its estimated useful life of seven years.
-Amortization expense for the year ended September 30, 2023 is \$2,486 and is included in depreciation and amortization expense in the Statement of Operations and Changes in Net Assets.
-The capitalized asset is composed of the following for the year ended:
+Amortization expense for the year ended September 30, 2024 and 2023, is \$2,486 and is included in depreciation and amortization expense in the Statements of Operations and Changes in Net Assets.
+The capitalized asset is composed of the following for the years ended:

-Year Ended Eptember 30, 2023
+September 30,

+2024 2023

-Gross software implementation fees Less: Accumulated amortization \$ 17,400 (2,486)
+Gross software implementation fees \$ 17,400 \$ 17,400

+Less: Accumulated amortization (4,972) (2,486)

-\$ 14,914
+\$ 12,428 \$ 14,914